-Demurrage (Shipping and Currency) - Definition
+Demurrage (Shipping and Currency) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.